JsCommunity/event-to-promise/README.md

 Whether the error event should be ignored and not reject the promise.

-### eventToPromise.multi(emitter, successEvents, errorEvents, options)
+### eventToPromise.multi(emitter, successEvents, errorEvents)

 > Wait for one of multiple events.
-The first parameter of the emitted
+The array of all the parameters of
-> event is used to resolve/reject the promise.
+> the emitted event is used to resolve/reject the promise.
+>
+> The array also has an `event` property indicating which event has
+> been emitted.

 #### emitter